redox-os/book/src/porting-applications.md

 Copy the tarball link and paste in the `tarball-link` field.

-**Only use official tarballs**, GitHub auto-generate tarballs for each new release or tag of the application, but they [aren't static](https://github.blog/changelog/2023-01-30-git-archive-checksums-may-change/) (break the checksum) and [don't verify the archive integrity](https://github.blog/2023-02-21-update-on-the-future-stability-of-source-code-archives-and-hashes/).
+**Only use official tarballs**, GitHub auto-generates tarballs for each new release or tag of the application, but they [aren't static](https://github.blog/changelog/2023-01-30-git-archive-checksums-may-change/) (break the checksum) and [don't verify the archive integrity](https://github.blog/2023-02-21-update-on-the-future-stability-of-source-code-archives-and-hashes/).

 You can find the official tarballs in the release announcement assets with the application name and ending with `tar.gz` or `tar.xz` (their URLs contain "releases" instead of "archive"), while unstable tarballs can be found on the "Source code" buttons (their URLs contain "archive").

 - In most cases they are created using the [GNU Tar](https://www.gnu.org/software/tar/) tool.
 - Avoid files containing the names "linux" and "x86_64" on GitHub, they are pre-built binaries for some operating system and CPU architecture, not source code.
-- Some applications require Git submodules to work, you can't use tarballs if the official tarball don't bundle the submodules.
+- Some applications require Git submodules to work, you can't use tarballs if the official tarball doesn't bundle the submodules.
 - Archives with `tar.xz` and `tar.bz2` are preferred as they tend to have a higher compression level, thus smaller file size.

 #### Build System

-In most cases the tarballs use GNU Autotools to build, it's common that the tarball method of compilation is not well documented, causing confusion on new packagers.
+In most cases the tarballs use GNU Autotools to build, it's common that the tarball method of compilation is not well documented, causing confusion for new packagers.

 To investigate, you can do the following things:

-- Build with the `configure` template and see if it works (sometimes you need to use some flag or customize)
+- Build with the `configure` template and see if it works (sometimes you need to use some flags or customize)
 - Search the Git repository of the application or library for `autogen.sh` and `configure.ac` files, it means that support for GNU Autotools is available, when some tarball is created, it comes with a `configure` file inside, this file doesn't exist on the Git repository and you need to create it by running the `autogen.sh` script.
 - Sometimes these files are available but GNU Autotools is deprecated (because it's old), we recommend that you use the supported build system (CMake or Meson in most cases).

 #### Links

-Sometimes it's hard to find the official tarball of some software, as each project website organization is different.
+Sometimes it's hard to find the official tarball of some software, as each project website's organization is different.

 To help on this process, the [Arch Linux packages](https://archlinux.org/packages/) and [AUR](https://aur.archlinux.org/) are the most easy repositories to find tarball links in the configuration of packages.